Carshalton Boys Sports College are proud to be working in association with Chelsea Football Club Foundation.

 The football academy will offer a unique two-year development pathway for talented footballers to follow a dynamic and professional training programme that looks to develop players’ skills, techniques and tactics.

-‘To provide a professionally delivered football development programme that enables young players to develop physically, technically, tactically and psychologically with ambitions of progressing players into local clubs, delivered alongside a full time education pathway that meets learning needs and career aspirations.’
+‘To provide a professionally delivered football development programme that enables young players to develop physically, technically, tactically and psychologically with ambitions of progressing players into local clubs, delivered alongside a full-time education pathway that meets learning needs and career aspirations.’

 The Chelsea Football Club Foundation Academy programme takes place alongside a full academic programme at Carshalton Boys Sports College.
 The football programme is unique in that students can select from any of the A-Level or Vocational programmes on offer.
 We strongly believe students should have the opportunity to study any course on offer and are proud to have this as one of our unique and important programme elements.
-CBSC actively provide information, advice and guidance over courses to ensure students can fulfil career aspirations and progress on to the next stages of their learning or development.
+CBSC actively provides information, advice and guidance on courses to ensure students can fulfil career aspirations and progress on to the next stages of their learning or development.

 The Academy Programme

 The Football Academy programme will develop knowledge, understanding and performance in the following key areas:

 - Tactical Awareness

 - Physical Conditioning